Try our new Vocabulary Builder for free

 4. Maa ما

-It is also used with nouns taking the meaning of ليس (to not be).
+It is also used with with the meaning of ليس (to not be).
 Here it also follows the case rules of ليس giving raf’ to the subject and nasb to the predicate.

 ما هذا بشرا